PlaidWeb/Publ/example_site/content/blog/20180402 first blog.md

 posted.

-Publ is a system I've been thinking about building for quite a long time, and over the last few years it's been occupying the back of my mind for a while.
-Let's talk a bit about the history and why I decided to build Yet Another CMS.
+Publ is a system I've been thinking about building for quite a long time, and over the last few years it's been occupying an especially high-priority slot in the back of my mind.
+Let's talk
+a bit about the history and why I decided to build Yet Another CMS.

 .....